2. Formation: the Second Element in the Life of Lay Members of Regnum Christi

 Regnum Christi gave me direction and it taught me first and foremost that everything begins and ends with the love of Jesus.
 Relationship with the Beloved is most important because from there all truths flow.
 If we don’t begin with Him, we run the risk of forming ourselves with perceived truth and not truth itself.
-Prayer directs and redirects my heart, mind and soul to the love and mercy of the Beloved, and from that I reflect with my thoughts, words and deeds His love and mercy to others.
+Prayer directs and redirects my heart, mind, and soul to the love and mercy of the Beloved, and from that I reflect with my thoughts, words, and deeds His love and mercy to others.

 For myself, a barrier to setting out on any journey of formation is the feeling of inadequacy, rooted in the fear of the unknown.
 What does a relationship with Jesus look like?
 Who will help me be faithful to my resolutions?
 Who will accompany me on my journey?
-I found the answer to these questions in the well-structured formation Regnum Christi offers its members; through Spiritual Guidance, Encounters with Christ, Study Circles, Conventions and living out my Virtue Card to name a few.
+I found the answer to these questions in the well-structured formation Regnum Christi offers its members; through Spiritual Direction, Encounters with Christ, Study Circles, Conventions and living out my Annual Patron/Virtue Card to name a few.

-I am grateful for the insights and attention my own personal Spiritual Guides have given me over the years.
+I am grateful for the insights and attention my own personal Spiritual Direction have given me over the years.
 They have met me where I am at, helped mold my character, and unearthed and tended my spiritual wounds of the past by teaching me to pray through my experiences, giving it all to Jesus.
 My daily prayer life has also been enriched and deepened.